How to support a community online during covid-19

 —participant evaluation comment

-There’s more behind this simple phrase that meets the eye.
+There’s more behind this simple phrase than meets the eye.

-Three differences between genuine and phony experiential conferences
+Three differences between genuine and phony experiential events

-phony experiential conferences “Experiential” is the new hot adjective used to describe events.
+phony experiential conferences: an illustration of an excited audience with the word "phony" in front of them“Experiential” is the new hot adjective used to describe events.
 “No more listening to speakers; you’re going to have experiences!”
 But there are genuine and phony experiential conferences.

 Sadly, many so-called experiential events are phony.
 The promoters slap a novel environment (e.g., clowns walking around or chairs suspended from the ceiling) onto a conventional format (e.g., a social or a group discussion) and claim their event is now “experiential”.